dmbarbour/wikilon/docs/Runtime.md

 I'm also interested in predictable performance, and precise cost accounting so heavy users can be charged appropriately.
 The runtime will aim to keep unpredictable performance features under client control via annotations and similar.
 I intend for Awelon runtime to be suitable at least for soft real-time systems to the extent that programmers control the nature and frequency of transactions on the dictionary.

-*Aside:* For naming, I'm likely to call this 'Wikilon Runtime' or `wikrt`.

 ## Evaluation

 Evaluation will essentially proceed as a Forth-like stack machine.